MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ### Realtime web services

-Realtime web services offer even lower latency and better load to produce results faster and score more models in parallel.
+Realtime web services offer even lower latency to produce results faster and score more models in parallel.
 [Learn more...](../concept-what-are-web-services.md)

 Realtime web services are also identified by their name and version.
 However, unlike standard web services, you **cannot** specify the following for realtime web services:
 + inputs and outputs (dataframes are assumed)